takku-123/Predictive-Heart-Disease-Diagnostics-Using-SVMs/README.md

 ## 🚀 Overview

 This project addresses the growing demand for accurate diagnostics in healthcare systems.
-Using patient data like **Age**, **Blood Pressure**, **Cholesterol Levels**, and **Maximum Heart Rate**, we developed three SVM models to classify patients as either at risk or not at risk of heart disease.
+Using historical patient data like **Age**, **Blood Pressure**, **Cholesterol Levels**, and **Maximum Heart Rate**, we developed three SVM models to classify patients as either at risk or not at risk of heart disease.

 ![Heart Diagnosis Process](images/heart_diagnosis_process.png)